 When it comes to fees, there are three types of subscriptions available: starter, professional, and enterprise.
 Starter and professional are for individual users, while enterprise is meant for institutional investors.
 The fees are more expensive than Coinigy and CoinStats which should be considered.

-Overall, Shrimpy is a versatile crypto portfolio tracker – providing many utilities.
+Overall, Shrimpy is a versatile crypto portfolio tracker – that provides many utilities.
 Automated rebalancing is one utility that most investors will appreciate.
 With Copy Trading, much can be learned from pro traders with a robust portfolio.
 Other supporting tools such as backtesting and indexing are further useful for seasoned investors.
-That said, the platform seems to cater to veterans and is not suitable for beginners that might have a hard time understanding the intricacies of the crypto portfolio tracker.
+That said, the platform seems to cater to veterans and is not suitable for some users who might have a hard time understanding the intricacies of the crypto portfolio tracker.
 Additionally, there are no crypto signals available like Coinigy and CryptoView.
 For more information, read our full review on Shrimpy.

 - Provides many options in the free version